hopesishu/mern-blog/README.md

-# crochet-project
+# MERN Blog
-The main aim of this project is to create a simple blog application with the CRUD functionalities.
+## About
+This blog application was built using the MERN (MongoDB, Express, React, NodeJS) stack, with simple CRUD functionalities.

-## Technologies used
+## Technologies Used
-1. MongoDB
+MongoDB - Database
-2. Express
+Express - NodeJS Framework
-3. React.js
-4. Node.js

-To run the project, cd into the server and client folder of this project, and run npm start on each folder individually.
+React - Frontend
+NodeJS - Backend
+MaterialUI - Frontend Framework implementing Google's Material Design

+## Build Setup
+In the project directory mern-blog, the this command in both the /client and /server folders.
+`
+npm start
+`